Henry Morgenthau Sr.: Business career

+So, Robert E. Simon Jr. then sold Carnegie Hall in 1960.
+He substantially reduced the price of the Carnegie Hall sale, [by $500,000] to help Issac Stern's committee and NYC purchase and save the building.
+Simon then used the funds yielded to buy and construct Reston, VA - [name came from / Robert E. Simon's town] Reston pioneered the inventive use of shared open space, and it explored a breaking of the mold and formulaic approach for suburban development, up to that time.

 Political career

 Morgenthau's career enabled him to contribute handsomely to President Woodrow Wilson's election campaign in 1912.
 He had first met Wilson in 1911 at a dinner celebrating the fourth anniversary of the founding of the Free Synagogue society and the two "seem to have bonded", marking the "turning point in Morgenthau's political career".
 His role in American politics grew more pronounced in later months.
 Although he did not gain the chairmanship of Wilson's campaign finance committee, Morgenthau was offered the position of ambassador to the Ottoman Empire.
 He had hoped for a cabinet post as well, but was not successful in gaining one.